Press Release: Summons against the Prime Minister

 Summons Document David Wolchover Article

-At 9.30 am on Friday 22 March 2019, the barrister David Wolchover will be attending City of Westminster Magistrates' Court, 181 Marylebone Road, London, NW1 5BR on his own behalf and that of Professor Joshua Silver of Oxford University, in order to apply to the magistrates, possibly the Senior District Judge, England and Wales, for a summons against Theresa May alleging she is guilty of the Common law indictable offence of Misconduct in Public Office.
+On Friday 22 March 2019, the barrister David Wolchover attended City of Westminster Magistrates' Court on his own behalf and that of Professor Joshua Silver of Oxford University, in order to apply to the magistrates for a summons against Theresa May alleging she is guilty of the Common law indictable offence of Misconduct in Public Office.
 The offence carries a maximum penalty of Life Imprisonment.

 The statutory basis of the European Referendum 2016 was that it was merely “advisory.”
 This meant that in determining government policy on whether to commence the process of taking the UK out of the EU by activating Article 50 of the Treaty of European Union the Prime Minister and her cabinet were constitutionally bound to review all relevant factors, not merely the outcome of the Referendum.